 Editor Picks – Top 3 Online Betting Sites For Greyhound Betting

 The condition of the track can affect the outcome of greyhound racing.
 As such, it’s advisable to sit back and watch a couple of races to understand the bias (if any).
 For instance, when it’s wet wide runners will perform better.
-The inside rail is often testing during such kind of weather.
+The inside rail is often tested during such kind of weather.
 Moreover, front-runners have an advantage when it’s wet.
 On the flip side, during winter, inside runners have an advantage since the ground is compacted.

 Note that the dogs with the cleanest runs often win the races, especially those that are graded.
 How well a dog performs in the first 100 yards after release makes a great impact on the results.